Art, cypresses and beautiful sunsets

 Apart from seeing the tower, we truly enjoyed the rest of Piazza dei Miracoli (The Square of Miracles) and walking along the Arno River.

-Check out what else you can do and see in our travel guide to Pisa.
+The Leaning Tower of Pisa is one of the best things to do in Tuscany, and you can check out what else you can do and see nearby in our travel guide to Pisa.

 Search for the cheapest and best hotels in Pisa here (adlink).